VeridianDynamics/rest-feedback/feedback/rest-feedback/README.md

 ### Installing

-If you speify the following maven goals, the project will be built as a standalone JAR file:
+If you specify the following maven goals, the project will be built as a standalone JAR file:
 ```
 mvn clean package
 ```